-If your student has a severe allergy, mobility, or any issue that would give you concern that they would not be able to follow basic instructions and if there was a cause to relocate during an emergency, please see someone in the front office about an ECMA Emergency Sheet or contact Ms. Hunter at 706-565-3026, to discuss any concerns.
+If your student has a severe allergy, mobility, or any issue that would give you concern that they would not be able to follow basic instructions, and if there was a cause to relocate during an emergency, please see someone in the front office about an ECMA Emergency Sheet or contact Ms. Hunter at 706-565-3026, to discuss any concerns.

-Individual Money Making Projects
+Individual Money-Making Projects

 Students are not allowed to sell or trade items at school.
-The school should not be used as a place for distributing items sold outside the school.
-Any such items will be held at the school office for a parent to pick up and a could result in a disciplinary action.
+The school should not be used to distribute items sold outside the school.
+Any such items will be held at the school office for a parent to pick up and could result in disciplinary action.